-Under the operating leases, all payments are recognized as lease expenses, and the leased assets are not recognized in the consolidated statement of financial position.
+Under the operating leases, all payments are recognized as a leases expense, and the leased assets are not recognized in the consolidated statement of financial position.

 Payments made under operating leases (excluding insurance and maintenance expenses) are recognized in profit or loss on a straight-line basis over the term of the lease.